Where do I put my content?

 This is one of the key features of muOS.

-When you first browse through to a folder, simply try launching some content.
+If muOS is unable to automatically assign a core, simply try launching some content.

-If muOS doesn't know what it is, it will prompt you to select which system it's for.
+At this point muOS will prompt you to select which system it’s for.

 Example